mikepsinn/think-bynumbers-jekyll/_posts/2016-10-04-false-sense-of-insecurity.md

 Evolutionary psychology may be able to explain this phenomenon.
 The human brain has been around for 200,000 years. &nbsp; More than 99% of that evolution has been characterized by starvation and general scarcity of resources typified the environment in which humans evolved. &nbsp;In this situation, violent acquisition of resources from other groups was often a necessary survival&nbsp;technique.
 Hence, human brains most hyper-vigilant and&nbsp;aggressive&nbsp;toward human threats (i.e. terrorists) were most likely to survive and propagate these&nbsp;characteristics.

 On the other hand, throughout evolutionary history medical science was almost non-existent. &nbsp;Hence, there would be no survival value added by a tendency to focus on more likely health-related causes of death.
-We just weren&#8217;t designed for these times.
+We just weren't designed for these times.

 ###### Anxiety Fatigue